ries-lab/devitSim/README.md

 The geometry is defined as follows:

-1-The support film empty hole specified by hole/ice radius named ‘iceRad’ under:
+1- The support film empty hole specified by hole/ice radius named ‘iceRad’ under:
 Geometry: work plane: plane geometry: circle.

 2- making an array of holes under: work plane: transform: Array; where the number of holes along x and y directions as well as the displacement between hole-to-hole centers named ‘iceSpacing’ is specified.